CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Substitution-and-J.lagda.md

 # Lecture 2-3: Substitution and J

-A fundamental principle of equality is that we may substitute equal things for equal things.
-Consider a predicate like ``isEvenP``.
+One of the fundamental principles of equality is that we may substitute equal things for equal things.
+Consider a predicate like ``isEvenP``: if `x` and `y` are natural numbers with `x ≡ y` and we know that `isEvenP x`, then we should certainly be able to conclude that `isEvenP y`.

-If `x` and `y` are natural numbers so that `x ≡ y`, and we know that `isEvenP x`, then we should certainly be able to conclude that `isEvenP y`.
+This principle is so basic that we take it for granted.
+But looking at the operations we have available so far, there is nothing that allows us to do this.
+In this Lecture we'll introduce the primitive operation that Cubical Agda provides for substitution: ``transport``.

-There is nothing we've seen that lets us do this, so we'll need a new primitive notion.
+Together with some of the path algebra from last lecture, we will use ``transport`` to prove Martin-Löf's ``J`` rule, which is a powerful induction principle for path types.
+This is much like the induction principles we saw for the inductive types in Lectures 1-2 and 1-3: just as we can define functions out of ``ℕ`` giving a case for ``zero`` and ``suc``, we will be able to define functions out of path types by giving a case just for ``refl``.

-mvrnote: more summary
+Finally, we'll use this ``J`` rule to fully characterise the paths in some of the inductive types we've seen so far, showing for example that paths in ``Bool`` correspond to the observational equality ``≡Bool`` that we expect.
+For this, we'll use the well-known "encode-decode" method.

 ## Substitution

 Given a type family `B : A → Type` thought of as a predicate, and a path `p : x ≡ y` in the type `A`, we want a function `subst B p : B x → B y` that "substitutes `x` for `y` in things of type `B x`".

 ```
 subst : (B : A → Type ℓ) → (p : x ≡ y) → B x → B y